Jack Kerouac once took a famous road trip and had this to say about it: “I had nothing to offer anybody except my own confusion.”

 Still, the confusion remains.

 Do the similarities in the above Instagram post make sense or am I seeing what I want to see?

 Do my questions have answers?
 Can our problems be solved?

 Many of the larger cities we visited, like Athens and Roanoke, were hip, more racially diverse, progressive, intellectually involved, and had a lot more music, theater, and arts to choose from.
 So what happens after Trump cuts funds for the National Endowment for the Arts?

 Northeast rural towns voted for Trump, too.
 I even saw Trump signs in Vermont – down the road from my house – and many people refer to this liberal state as the Republic of Vermont.
 So does the problem start in rural America?

-We are better when we talk to each other and share our stories.
-Since the eighties politicians have divided and conquered the American voter.
+In my lifetime, since Ronald Reagan, politicians have divided and conquered the American voter.
 Talk radio hosts scream and lie.
-Fake News is everywhere on the Internet.
-Instead of addressing real issues like education, the environment, income inequality, retirement, and so many concerns we have in common, the media and politicians distract us with social issues that divide us.
+Fake News is everywhere on Fox and the Internet.
+Instead of addressing real issues like education, the environment, income inequality, retirement, and so many concerns we have in common, the media and politicians distract us with divisive social issues.

 Every city we passed through we sat in traffic.
 Outside of Savannah it was bumper to bumper for over an hour.
 Aren’t there entrepreneurs who would love to live in bucolic places with the outdoors close by?
 Places with hiking, white water rafting, a couple of nice restaurants, and old mills that could be renovated into trendy lofts for less rent than the big cities?